-Having clean, contaminant-free water is important for the health and safety of your family.
+Having clean, contaminant-free water is important for your family’s health and safety.
 While point-of-use water filters can improve water quality from a single tap, a whole-house water filtration system ensures that all the water entering your home is filtered.
 Suppose you want to remove impurities, chemicals, heavy metals, and microorganisms from your water supply and enjoy cleaner water from every faucet and appliance.
 In that case, a whole-house filtration system is worth considering.

-Let’s dive in and learn more about getting pure, filtered water throughout your entire home!
+Let’s dive in and learn more about getting pure, filtered water throughout your home!

 What is a Whole-House Water Filtration System?